 In our modern world, I will even go as far as saying that travel apps are essential to get the most out of our trips.
 With the right apps, you’ll be able to save money and time as well as getting better experiences while traveling.

 I have been traveling around the world since 2013 and have tried and used various apps throughout the years.
 In this article, I will be sharing my favorite travel apps for iOS and Android.

 Wondering how to get from one place to another, or even via another destination?
 Rome2Rio has the answer for almost any route possible.
 This clever search engine even allows you to see which transportation ways that are available between destinations.

 Moreover, one can often see who is performing the service as well and click through directly to their website.

-With Google Maps on your phone, you’ll never get lost if you don’t want to, whether you have wifi or not.
-Nowadays there is also the opportunity to download most maps offline, allowing you to zoom into the other places that you do not put the pins on.
+With Google Maps on your phone, you’ll never get lost again.
+Nowadays there is also the opportunity to download most maps offline, which means that you don’t have to have an internet connection.

 You may be using this already.
 A really great app and website that allows guests to leave reviews on restaurants, attractions, hotels and more.
 This way you avoid bad restaurants and rogue operators and hotels with poor service and standard.

 However, I would not say that one should rely completely on TripAdvisor because it is incredibly fun and exciting to find your own pearls.
 With that said, TripAdvisor is still one of the best travel apps.

 Tipping is frowned upon in Japan for example, but in the U.S it’s even expected for most payments.
 How much to give, if anything will vary from country to country.